N-AO5/tech264-cloud-linux/linux/Linux_code_along/README.md

   4. delete one of your instances
   5. the next one the load balancer creates will be unhealthy
   6. it is marked as unhealthy because in the user data that runs initial script doesn't have a command to run the app

+  1. you can just stop and restart the instance, it will become unhealthy
+  2. it is marked that way bc user data won't run again until you reimage

+  1. ssh in and cd into root folder and stop/kill the app
+  2. there will be no app running and it the instance will be unhealthy

 - steps on how to SSH into an instance